swiftlang/swift/docs/proposals/rejected/Clonable.rst

   language-level copying mechanism for classes.

-**Abstract:** to better support the creation of value types, we propose a “magic” ``Clonable`` protocol and an annotation for describing which instance variables should be cloned when a type is copied.
+**Abstract:** to better support the creation of value types, we propose a "magic" ``Clonable`` protocol and an annotation for describing which instance variables should be cloned when a type is copied.
 This proposal **augments revision 1** of the Clonable proposal with our rationale for dropping our support for ``val`` and ``ref``, a